panta82/randomish/README.md

 Generated data is saved to local storage for future reference (which can also be emptied).

+Mostly just an excuse to play a bit with clojurescript.

 ### Development mode

 Project is based on clojurescript + reagent + figwheel toolset ("frontend only" template).